OmranK/VaporLeafPlugIn/README.md

 # Vapor Leaf Language Support for Xcode

-This adds Vapor Leaf language support to Xcode IDE via a Xcode plugin and support files providing syntax highlighting for Vapor Leaf tags and HTML tags with auto-indentation that works in tandem for both.
+This adds Vapor Leaf language support to Xcode IDE via Xcode plugin and support files providing syntax highlighting for Vapor Leaf tags and HTML tags with auto-indentation that works in tandem for both.

 <img src="Images/Xcode-code-highlight.png">